Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 But there’s a simple solution that can transform this underused space into one of the most comfortable rooms in your house, and it involves a solid conservatory roof.

 A solid conservatory roof is a fully insulated roofing system that often replaces a glass or polycarbonate conservatory roof.
-It typically uses lightweight tiles or solid panels with proper insulation to create a thermally efficient roof, making your conservatory usable throughout the year.
+It typically uses lightweight tiles or solid panels with proper insulation to create a thermally efficient roof, which can help reduce heating bills, making your conservatory usable throughout the year.

 Many homeowners don’t realise that, if you have issues with your conservatory, you often don’t need to tear down the entire thing.
 A solid roof replacement (often called a retrofit) allows you to keep your existing conservatory structure while transforming it with a new roof.